Get a whole year of Meerkat Meals & Meerkat Movies*

+Potential insurance providers will want to know about your medical history.
+They’ll ask for quite detailed information, so be prepared to answer specific questions about your health.
+You’ll be asked how severe your pre-existing condition is (or was when you last experienced symptoms) and what medication you took.
 It might seem intrusive, but this information helps insurance providers build up a picture of what the likelihood is of you needing medical aid while you’re on holiday.
-Once you’ve disclosed all the required information, an insurance provider may decide to:
+Once you’ve disclosed all the required information, a travel insurance provider may:

 If you can’t find an insurance provider, then it’s worth contacting a charity connected to your condition as they may be able to direct you to one that will cover you.

 Yes.
 Where you’re travelling to could also impact on the price of your insurance.
 For example, the following countries all have a high level of private health care, therefore it costs more to receive treatment there.